 In hot-water radiators, a pressure-reducing valve between the city water and your hot-water heating system keeps it filled all the time.
 Most two-story homes need 12-psi pressure, and that’s the factory setting of the valve.
 If your old house has three stories and there are radiators on the top floor, you may need to adjust the valve to feed water at 18-psi pressure to make sure the radiators at the top are full.

-Once filled, a circulating pump moves the heated water from your boiler to your radiators and back.
+circulating pump moves the heated water from your boiler to your radiators and back.
 In the old days, many hot-water heating systems didn’t have circulating pumps; the water flowed by gravity, with hot water rising and cold water falling.
 Because of this, many freestanding, cast-iron radiators have their pipe connections at the bottom of the radiator.
 The heated water enters the radiator and rises by convection, while the cooler water inside the radiator falls back to the boiler.

 Before circulating pumps arrived, the path of least resistance for the water was always the top-floor radiators.
 The old-timers slowed the flow to the uppermost radiators by inserting a metal orifice (a nickel-size piece of metal with a small hole) inside the radiator’s supply valve.
 A contractor friend told me his grandfather would make these from Prince Albert tobacco tins.
 He would use tin snips to cut a circle and then punch a hole with a nail—worked like a charm.